d-manigandan/OpenSiliconTrail/README.md

 This Repo documents my journey through the **VSD RISC-V SoC Tapeout Program**!
 Here you'll find quick log of what I did and learned each week.

-> 🚀 Each week brings new challenges, discoveries, and milestones as I work towards taping out a RISC-V SoC.
-> Follow along to see how theory meets practice, and how open-source tools empower silicon innovation.

 ## Contents

 | Week    | Task                                      | Description                        |